ScheduleLua/ScheduleLua-Framework/README.md

 Contributions to ScheduleLua are welcome!
 To contribute:

 1. Fork the repository
-2. Create a feature branch
-3. Make your changes
+2. Make your changes
-4. Submit a pull request
+3. Submit a pull request

-### Roadmap & Planned Features

-- UI creation API for custom interfaces
-- Quest system integration
-- Economy and trade functions
-- Building and construction functions
-- World manipulation and generation
-- Multiplayer support (when available)

 ## License